xinyuthedeveloper/Flash-Cards-App/README.md

 Utilized React router to conditionally render components based on buttons that users interact with

-Built with HTML, CSS, Bootstrap framework, Javascript, JSX and React framework.
+Built with React, CSS Bootstrap framework, and Javascript.